xordspar0/ninekey/README.md

 When you first run ninekey, an empty config file will be created in ~/.config/ninekey/ .

 Odd numbered lines are the names of the commands to launch.
-These names will bedisplayed on the buttons.
+These names will be displayed on the buttons.
 Even numbered lines are the commands to run.

 For example: